"

 • Low heat affected zone and reduced distortion

-• Initial cost is more expensive than Oxy-Fuel
+• Initial costs are more expensive than OFC

 • Must have air compressor or compressed gasses

-• Fumes from material being cut may be hazardous
+• Fumes from the material being cut may be hazardous

-Plasma can not be characterized as a solid, liquid or gas.
-Typically as you increase the energy in the matter, it will change states.
-When you heat ice it will turn to water and as you continue to heat the water it will turn to steam.
-(Turning from solid, to liquid, to gas.)
-But where does plasma fit?
+Typically as you increase the energy in a matter, it changes states.
+For instance, when you heat ice it will turn to water and as you continue to heat the water it will turn to steam—turning from solid, to liquid, to gas states.
+Plasma, however, cannot be characterized as a solid, liquid, or gas.
+So what is it?

 A landscape of a city with lightning arcing through a purple and cloudy sky.